Festivals in Greece hold the greatest cultural significance, according to its Greek Orthodox calendar.

 2.1 What are the Most Famous Festivals in Greece?

-Among the listed important holidays, some of the most traditional and cultural festivals in Greece are Easter Sunday, Christmas Day, the Dormition of the Virgin Mary, Carnival Season, Ohi Day, and Thessaloniki International Film Festival.
+Among the listed important holidays, some of Greece’s most traditional and cultural festivals are Easter Sunday, Christmas Day, the Dormition of the Virgin Mary, Carnival Season, Ohi Day, and Thessaloniki International Film Festival.

 Other festivals in Greece hold as much importance as the others, but since some of them are very much anticipated throughout the year, they have made it to the list since they are famous and popular, in Greece and worldwide.